Here is a real time overview of all the steps to prove for yourself that Keyless Encryption works. This overview takes under four minutes.

 5. If there were no accents or peculiarities in the message composed by your confidant, you will be shown the message at this point.
 If not, then you will need to open the file whose name and location was given to you in the preceding step.

 1. If there have been any anomalies, review the manual and try again.
-Delete the confidant entry in the roster, double check with your confidant on the authentication code, and try again.
+Delete the confidant entry in the roster, double check with your confidant on the confidant code, and try again.

 2. If you each find that the decrypted version of your confidant's message is readable plain text, then you and your confidant have succeeded.
 You have proved that keyless encryption works.